|

 when it crash-landed at the 8,000 ft level of the 11,000 ft high Montana

-Grande, northwest of Granada, Spain.
-Amazingly, none of the twenty-two souls
+Piedra de Los Lobos, east of Granada, Spain.
+Amazingly, all of the

 belly-landed just across the Ouede Sebou River from the air station.